Unleavened bread feast

 Jesus’ sinless body, was to separate us from the sin of this world.

-When we become free from ourselves, made small, it is a way to leave our personal Egypt.
+When we become free from ourselves, it is a way to leave our personal Egypt, and go a journey getting a new identity.

 Egypt is like a prison that keeps us captive from God’s purpose for our lives.